Setting the Stage

 The Wonders of Forbidden City

-At the time, restaurants in Chinatown catered primarily to occidental taste and began to incorporate live music into their program.
-One of the first to do so was Charle Low; on December 22, 1938, Nevada’s small store owners’ son opened the Forbidden City around the corner on the second floor of 373 Sutter Street.
-Low did this following the success of the Chinese Village, which he opened two years prior.
-Named after the imperial court and playing into the double entendre, Forbidden City sat on the outskirts of San Fransico’s Chinatown opening its doors to the white masses that grew curious of the exotic splendor that it promised.
-Customers made up of white servicemen from WWII and Hollywood celebrities desperate to witness the “oriental” performance promised in magazine spreads and the small percentage of Asian American locals and tourists; this grouping composed the nightly audience of 2,000.
-The Forbidden City introduced the Chinese American bar and dinner floor show.
-Performers would entertain each night folks with a dazzling three-ring circus with singers, chorus lines, dance teams, and acrobats, all Chinese Americans.
-There were Chinese American performers and staff, also included Filipino, Japanese, and Korean Americans.
-Accounts of Forbidden City go as follows a jacketed doorman greeted visitors outside, drawing them into the club’s grand interior, with its rich tapestries and Mandarin-collared bartenders.
-On the bandstand sat a large gold Buddha looking down on the audience.1 in the Life magazine’s 3-page spread dedicated to the Forbidden City, it states, “in decor, ‘Forbidden City’ blandly jumbles rice-paper screens, lighted fishbowls, college colors, and football trophies.
+Accounts of Forbidden City go as follows: a jacketed doorman would greet visitors outside before drawing them into the club’s grand interior, filled with its rich tapestries and Mandarin-collared bartenders.
+From where the visitors would sit, they would be able a large gold Buddha looking down on them from the bandstand.1 In Life magazine’s 3-page spread dedicated to the Forbidden City, it states: “in decor, ‘Forbidden City’ blandly jumbles rice-paper screens, lighted fishbowls, college colors, and football trophies.
 Somehow the net result is satisfactory.
 Its tri-nightly floor shows blandly scrambles congas, tangos, tap numbers, and snaky stuff from the Far East.
 Chinese girls have an extraordinary aptitude for Western dance forms.
 As singers, not many achieve success according to occidental standards.
 But slim of body, trim of leg, they dance to any tempo with a fragile charm distinctive to their race.”
 2